LoreStudio-Charles/Virtue/README.md

 and strike a blaze of love to keep.
 #### Starting SKills
 Bookish, Gifted with a Voice, Loves Animals, Prowler

+#### Humility, Valor, or Justice
+As you play in the field, the sun warms your skin, and the laughter of your siblings rings like music in the air.
+You chase a butterfly, your bare feet dancing over the wildflowers that sway gently in the breeze.
+But then, a commotion draws your attention to the edge of the farm.
+You glance over to see Elara in a heated discussion with a girl from the village who stands with hands balled into fists, frustration etched across her face.
+You can’t hear the words, but you can see Elara’s pale cheeks, her eyes wide with worry.
+Your heart races; you want to help but feel small and unsure.
+You remember how Elara always defended and stood up for you against teasing.
+She seems to need that same protection now, but you’re just a child, barely taller than the daisies surrounding you.
+In an attempt to approach, the girl notices you and scowls.
+“She’s not worth your time!
+Just look at her!” she snaps, her voice sharp, aiming to belittle.
+You can feel a fire ignite in your chest at her words.
+A choice looms before you.
+Do you:
+##### Option Cards
+- De-escalate the situation with kindness and defend Elara in an act of **Humility**, even if it earns you the bully's ire.
+- Speak up, confront her, and defend Elara despite your small stature in a show of **Valor**.
+- Confront the wrongness of her words with **Justice** and stand for what is right for both Elara and yourself.
+##### Footer
+The moment hangs in the air, and you feel the weight of your decision pressing down on you.
+What happens next is up to you.

+#### Charity, Temperance, or Faith
+You wander into the small clearing behind the barn, the air fragrant with wild roses.
+Sunlight filters through the leaves, casting playful shadows on the ground.
+As you pick at the petals, philosophical thoughts drift through your mind.
+You wonder why your sisters sparkle with life while you feel like a shadow—a dull reflection of joy.
+Suddenly, a sharp cry breaks your reverie.
+You turn to see a small girl from the village, her face streaked with tears, crouched by the edge of a fallen tree.
+A scrawny calf, lost and frightened, stands beside her, its big eyes reflecting confusion.
+You recognize the girl; she’s usually brimming with laughter, but today, despair seems to swallow her whole.
+As you approach cautiously, you hear her softly plead, “Please come back!
+You were never supposed to run away!”
+The calf seems oblivious to her distress, nibbling at the grass with an innocence that tugs at your heart.
+You feel a pull in your chest, an urge to lighten her spirits, to help.
+But the girl’s situation seems complex.
+You could gently suggest a way to coax the calf back home, but you also know that she might need someone to listen and share this worry with.
+And then, there’s an urge to check your heart—to ensure that your desire to help doesn’t come from wanting to be seen as more than plain.
+Now, you stand at a crossroads.
+Do you:
+##### Option Cards
+- Offer your support and comfort to the girl with **Charity**, letting her know she isn’t alone in her struggle.
+- Encourage her to be patient, suggesting a calmer approach to coax the calf back with **Temperance**.
+- Offer to pray with the girl to overcome this setback, lifting her spirits through unwavering **Faith** in Loving Father.
+##### Footer
+The choice lies heavy in the air as you feel the weight of compassion stirs within you.
+What happens next is up to you.

+#### Perseverance, Humility, or Faith
+The sun hangs low in the sky, casting a warm, golden hue over the farm as you gather fresh herbs for dinner.
+The scent of thyme and rosemary fills the air, blending with the earthy notes of the ground.
+Your sisters’ laughter echoes from the nearby fields, a reminder of the joy surrounding you, even as you feel like an outsider in this vibrant tapestry of life.
+Just as you take a deep breath, savoring the moment, you hear a commotion coming from the edge of the village.
+Intrigued, you set the basket of herbs aside and head toward the noise.
+As you approach, the scene unfolds, revealing a crowd of villagers gathered around the community well.
+Curious faces turn toward you, and you spot your younger brother standing at the center, his face flushed with frustration.
+He gestures emphatically, trying to explain something, but the villagers look skeptical, their murmurs rising like a chorus of discontent.
+You feel a tightening in your chest, sensing the weight of their impatience pressing down on him.
+As you draw closer, you can see that he has been working on a project to help with the drought that’s plagued the island.
+Suddenly, one villager raises a hand, dismissing him with a scoff.
+“It’s foolish to think your little plan can make any difference!
+Just give it up already!”
+The words strike a chord in you, echoing the insecurities that linger in your heart.
+You glance at your brother, whose determination is beginning to falter under the harsh glare of judgment.
+He looks to you, seeking the strength that always shone brighter in your sisters’ laughter.
+A choice weighs upon you.
+Do you:
+##### Option Cards
+- Urge your brother to keep trying, encouraging him to demonstrate **Perseverance** in the face of doubt, believing steadfastly that he can make a difference.
+- Step in and explain the merits of his project to the villagers, showing **Humility** by backing him up and lending him your voice to validate his efforts.
+- Offer **Faith** in prayer to Loving Father to lift Benjamin and the villagers before igniting hope that they can all work together to combat the drought.
+##### Footer
+The tension in the air is thick as you prepare to act.
+Your heart races and the eyes of the crowd are upon you, waiting for your decision.
+What happens next is up to you.

 ## Keys
 Keys will open or close the door to new encounters.